Debjyoti-G77/olist-marketplace-sql-powerbi-analysis/README.md

 Freight and logistics efficiency

-Product category performance
+Category-wise revenue trends

-This reflects a real Business Analyst workflow, involving:
+The project follows a complete Business Analyst workflow:

-Data extraction and transformation using SQL
+SQL for data extraction and transformation

-KPI creation and business-driven analysis
+KPI building and analysis

-Dashboard building using Power BI
+Visualization using Power BI

-Insight generation and reporting
+Business insight summarization

 2. Repository Structure
 /sql